 It is critical that devices are cleaned properly to secure the safety of reprocessing workers in the Clean Area.
 During the steps of inspection, sorting and packaging of devices, the unprotected reprocessing personnel are repeatedly at risk from a surgical instrument that has remained contaminated with microorganisms.
 Within the implementation of the Universal Surgical Instrument Reprocessing Decontamination Precautions, it is our goal to eliminate exposure and reduce the risk to Reprocessing personnel whenever possible.

+The use of proper hand washing surgical instrument reprocessing decontamination methods can render surgical instruments that are clean, but requires the continual exposure of the Reprocessing Staff to contaminated surgical instruments.
+The Reprocessing Staff performance is influenced by skill level, knowledge and work load.
+This may impact the efficacy of the process.
+The use of a properly designed surgical instrument washer decontaminator disinfector reduces the: overhead cost of reprocessing, risks to the Reprocessing Staff and provides consistence removal of all microorganisms from soiled surgical instruments.
 Once a surgical instrument is clean, it is then safe for further reprocessing and handling.
 Proper cleaning is the prerequisite for disinfecting and/or sterilizing surgical instruments.
 Optimal cleaning can render surgical instruments that, at the end of decontamination, cleaning, and reprocessing, are sterile.